-And thus, you require a system, a platform, or a tool to run an email marketing campaign as it isn’t just about sending emails.
+And thus, you require a system, a platform, or a tool to run an email marketing campaign, as it isn’t just about sending emails.

-It is better to not wait for your list to get huge to send your first email or start your first email campaign.
+It is better not to wait for your list to get huge to send your first email or start your first email campaign.

 In fact, the earlier you will start, the more grasp you will have on it and hence, better results.
 Also, in this way, you would know what works for you and what doesn’t.